AZayat94/Clipboard_Health/README.md

 Clipboard_Health Selenium Project
-This is a sample project written in the page object model framework.
+This is a sample project written on the page object model framework.

 TestNG is used as a test framework.
 Dependency Java Maven